 MCOM 396 / GEOG 396 • East Africa Field Study

-This interdisciplinary and experiential course fosters interaction with diverse physical and human environments.
-It provides exposure to the region's history, religions, politics, and socio-economic realities that shape the communication and cultures of East Africa.
+Interact with diverse physical and human environments with this interdisciplinary and experiential course.
+Get to know the history, religions, politics, and socio-economic realities that shape the communication and cultures of East Africa.
 (3 s.h.).
 Prerequisites: None

-IDIS 450 (MCOM 451) • Transformational Development and Leadership
+IDIS 450 / MCOM 451 • Transformational Development & Leadership

 Explore social and humanitarian responses to critical social issues such as poverty.
 Learn to perceive leadership through cultural, political, economic religious, and historical lenses.
 (3 s.h. meets IDIS requirement for graduation).
 Prerequisites: 70 s.h.